asciamanna/asciamanna.github.io/_drafts/practices-for-effective-mob-programming.md

 ## Strong-Style Pairing Model

 While mobbing [Llewellyn Falco's strong-style pairing](http://llewellynfalco.blogspot.com/2014/06/llewellyns-strong-style-pairing.html) model is recommended.
-The driver is the person at the keyboard and they are the only person in the mobbing session not coding, instead they are operating the machinery.
-All ideas from the mob has to go through their hands to make it into the code.
+The driver is the person at the keyboard and they are the only person in the mobbing session not actively coding.
+All ideas from the participants have to go through the driver's hands to make it into the code.
 Switching regularly, everyone gets a chance to be the driver and to program.
 This enables other effective practices including inviting non-developers to take part in the mob session.

 >  For an idea to go from your head into the computer it **MUST** go through someone else's hands.
 > _&mdash; Llewellyn Falco describing the Strong Style Pairing Golden Rule_